RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 10 guide.md

    (b) $\displaystyle{\binom{500}{495} = \frac{500!}{495! \cdot 5!} = \frac{500 \cdot 499 \cdot 498 \cdot 497 \cdot 496}{5 \cdot 4 \cdot 3 \cdot 2 \cdot 1}=  255244687600}$

 2. (a) License plate problem with four people who could fill the first role, then three who could fill the second, then two for the third role, then just one for the last: $4 \cdot 3 \cdot 2 \cdot 1 = 24$.
+Or just think of it as the number of ways to permute (rearrange) four people, which we know is $4!$.

    (b) This is also a license plate problem, basically the same as part (a) only there are more people involved: 20 who could be elected into the first role, then 19 who could fill the second, then 18 for the third role, then 17 for the last: $20 \cdot 19 \cdot 18 \cdot 17 = 116280$.
 You can also think of this as the permutation $P(20,4) = \frac{20!}{16!}$.

+### Common mistakes

+- **Using the binomial coefficient on 2(b)**: In particular computing $\binom{20}{4}$.
+This number ($4845$) counts the number of ways to select 4 people from 20, without any other restrictions on the selection.
+But we *do* have a restriction on the selections: One person has to be president, another vice-president, and so on.
+Rearranging the people in a given selection produces a different outcome.
+(As noted in class: If we swapped the President and Vice President of the USA, it would matter!)
+The binomial coefficient ignores the ordering of the selection.
+Sometimes that is appropriate, this time it is not.

+**Handling numerical computation issues on 1(b):** Attempting to compute $\binom{500}{495}$ by first computing $500!$ and then $495! \cdot 5!$ will lead to an overflow error because those numbers have 1135 and 1123 digits respectively.
+So you must simplify the fraction first by canceling factorials.
+Responses that did not attempt to simplify, or simplified incorrectly, or used the closed formula incorrectly, were Unsuccessful attemtpts.

+But here, even if you do simplify, it turns out that many hand calculators cannot give $\frac{500 \cdot 499 \cdot 498 \cdot 497 \cdot 496}{5 \cdot 4 \cdot 3 \cdot 2 \cdot 1}$ as an integer -- only in scientific notation.
+Leaving the answer in scientific notation is not allowed.
+However on this one Checkpoint, if you left the answer in scientific notation and there were otherwise no errors, I counted it as a "simple" error and the attempt is Successful.

+If this happens again there are simple computational workarounds:
+- *You can simpify term by term*: For example there is a 500 in the numerator and a 5 in the denominator; this simplifies to 100.
+Likewise 496 divided by 4 is 124, and 498 divided by 3 is 166.
+So the answer would simplify to $100 \cdot 499 \cdot 166 \cdot 497 \cdot 124$ which is something most calculators should handle.
+- *You can recognize that the last two digits of the answer must be "00"* because of the factor of 500 on the numerator.
+Taking the scientific notation answer from a calculator and dividing by 100 should yield a plain integer.
+- *You can just switch technologies and use a smartphone app*.
+These are allowed, and the vast majority handle large numbers better than hand calculators.

 ---